The Harlequin Cockatiel

-The pied cockatiel was the first cockatiel mutation to be recorded.
-The pied cockatiel is also known as the harlequin or variegated cockatiel.
+The pied or harlequin cockatiel was the first cockatiel mutation to be recorded.
+The harlequin cockatiel is also known as the variegated or pied cockatiel.

-Visually the pied cockatiel is extremely variable in the effect that it produces and there is no means that might be used to select for an increased effect.
-In other words, parent cockatiels with very well-marked plumage stand no greater chance of producing beautifully patterned youngsters that would the mating of the most ill-marked cockatiels.
+Visually the harlequin cockatiel is extremely variable in the effect that it produces and there is no means that might be used to select for an increased effect.
+In other words, parent cockatiels with very well-marked plumage stand no greater chance of producing beautifully patterned youngsters than would the mating of the most ill-marked cockatiels.

 pied cockatiel